rajaridgway/rajaridgway.github.io/_posts/2020-04-01-ngssanalysis.md

 The SEP "Developing and Using Models" accounts for 27% of middle school PEs and 21% of high school PEs.
 The SEPs "Constructing Explanations and Designing Solutions" (20% MS; 24% HS) and "Engaging in Argument from Evidence" (14% MS; 11% HS)are also well represented in comparison to the remaining five SEPs.

-### RQ #2: There does appear to be a relationship between some of the cross-cutting concepts and science and engineering practices
+### RQ #2: There are limited relationships between the cross-cutting concepts and science and engineering practices
+The grouping of the SEPs and CCCs in each of the secondary grade bands demonstrated that relationships do appear to exist, but only for a select set of pairings and at a limited level.

+At the middle school level, the CCC "Patterns" and the SEP "Analyzing and Interpreting Data" are most frequently paired together in PEs.
+The table below shows the other CCCs and SEPs that appear together in at least three PEs:

 <img src="{{ site.url }}{{ site.baseurl }}/images/SEPCCCC_MS.png" alt="SEP to CCC MS Relationship">

+At the high school level, the CCC "Energy and Matter" and the SEP "Developing and Using Models" are paired together in seven PEs.
+The table below shows the other CCCs and SEPs that appear together in at least three PEs:

 <img src="{{ site.url }}{{ site.baseurl }}/images/SEPCCCC_HS.png" alt="SEP to CCC HS Relationship">